Snake's Revenge: Plot

-Three years after the events of the original Metal Gear, FOXHOUND discovers that a hostile nation in the Middle East may have gotten a hold of the plans for Metal Gear and are secretly constructing a new model.
-Lt.
-Solid Snake, the FOXHOUND operative responsible for the destruction of Metal Gear, is given orders to lead a three-man team to the enemy's base consisting of himself and two fellow operatives: John Turner, a former Navy Intelligence agent and infiltration pro; and Nick Myer, a weapons and explosive expert formerly with the Marines.
+Three years after the events of the original Metal Gear, FOXHOUND discovers that a hostile nation in the Middle East may have gotten hold of the plans for Metal Gear and is secretly constructing a new model.
+Lieutenant Solid Snake, the FOXHOUND operative responsible for the destruction of Metal Gear, is given orders to lead a three-man team to the enemy's base consisting of himself and two fellow operatives: John Turner, a former Navy Intelligence agent and infiltration pro; and Nick Myer, a weapons and explosive expert formerly with the Marines.
 The codename of the mission is Operation 747.

 Snake infiltrates the enemy's jungle base with the help of John, who acts as a decoy by allowing himself to be captured.
 Snake eventually learns that the enemy is transporting their weapons, a set of mass-produced Metal Gear tanks, on a cargo ship.
 Snake blows up the ship's ammunition cache and escapes with the help of the team's helicopter pilot while the ship sinks.

 The pilot informs Snake that the enemy has a prototype of the new Metal Gear 2 model in their main base and is told to contact their double agent, Jennifer, on the inside.
-As Snake goes deep into the base, he defeats an impostor posing as John, regains contact with Nick and eventually comes in touch with Jennifer, who reveals that the enemy commander is planning to launch nukes around the face of the globe.
-However, as Snake approaches the commander's lair, Nick is mortally wounded and dies, while Jennifer is exposed as a spy and gets captured.
+As Snake goes deep into the base, he defeats an impostor posing as John, regains contact with Nick and eventually contacts Jennifer, who reveals that the enemy commander is planning to launch nukes around the globe.
+However, as Snake approaches the commander's lair, Nick is killed and Jennifer is exposed as a spy and captured.
 Snake confronts the enemy's commander, who reveals himself to be a cybernetically enhanced Big Boss, having survived his previous encounter with Snake.
 Snake defeats Big Boss and rescues Jennifer, who shows him to the storage facility where Metal Gear 2 is located.
 Snake destroys the weapon before its launch countdown is completed.

 In the aftermath of Operation 747, the United Nations declares "World Peace Day".
 John Turner is declared missing in action and removed from Navy records, while Nick Myer is awarded three posthumous promotions.